remotion-dev/remotion/packages/docs/docs/lambda-changelog.md

 ## Unreleased

 - The default number of max retries is now 1 (previously 3).
 A new CLI flag `--max-retries` was introduced which can be used for `npx remotion lambda render` and `npx remotion lambda still`
+- You can now pass `--privacy=public` or `--privacy=private` in the CLi to determine if the output video should be publicly accessible.
+The default is and was `public`.

 ## November 12th, 2021